 Teen & Youth Specialist: Justice Sweger

-Event planner extraordinaire, Justice has just started at the library and has already made strides with our new Teen & Youth programming.
-Whether processing new items, readers' advisory, or assisting in research Justice is a Jane-of-trades and really brings magic to our team!
+Event planner extraordinaire, Justice always has something amazing going on for our Teen & Youth programming.
+Whether processing new items, providing stellar readers' advisory, or assisting in research, Justice is a true Jane-of-trades here at the library.
 Justice is earning her bachelor's degree in Library Science.

 Technology Specialist: Matthew B.